Processing Cutting Edge Lidar Data in Global Mapper Pro

 These areas of encroachment can also be viewed in Global Mapper Mobile, a simplified version of the desktop application for iOS and Android devices, providing easy access for maintenance crews or other “boots on the ground” employees.
 For each cluster of points, a vector bounding box can be created to demarcate the location and size of each encroachment.
 Once exported with any other desired data, each crew can update the workspace from a handheld iOS or Android device to mark completed areas, and send the data back to the office to monitor the progress of the project.

-Other Popular Lidar Processes in Global Mapper Pro
+Additional Popular Lidar Processes in Global Mapper Pro

 Are you interested in other common workflows involving drone-collected data?
 Check out these resources: